aubreyja/ww_install/README.md

 It has been tested and works on
 *  Debian 9
 *  Fedora 24
  *Notes for Fedora
-  I. Before running the script do the following:
+  .1 Before running the script do the following:
    .1 Run the command: sudo dnf install perl-core
    .2 Run the command: sudo dnf update perl-Errno
    .3 Edit the file /etc/selinus/config setting: SELINUX=disabled and reboot.
-  II.
-When running the script creating a user (e.g. wwadmin) to administer WeBWorK fails.
+  .1 When running the script creating a user (e.g. wwadmin) to administer WeBWorK fails.
-    .1 Either create a user (e.g. wwadmin) when first installing CentOS, or choose root as the admin and later if you want set up a WeBWorK admin.
+   .1 Either create a user (e.g. wwadmin) when first installing CentOS, or choose root
+             as the admin and later if you want set up a WeBWorK admin.
 *  Ubuntu 16.04 LTS (Desktop)
 *  CentOS 7 (Server with GUI)
  *Notes for CentOS.
-  I. Before running the script do the following:
+  .1 Before running the script do the following:
    .1 Run the command: sudo yum install perl-core
    .2 Edit the file /etc/selinus/config setting: SELINUX=disabled and reboot.
-  II.
-When running the script creating a user (e.g. wwadmin) to administer WeBWorK fails.
+  .1 When running the script creating a user (e.g. wwadmin) to administer WeBWorK fails.
-    .1 Either create a user (e.g. wwadmin) when first installing CentOS, or choose root as the admin and later if you want set up a WeBWorK admin.
+   .1 Either create a user (e.g. wwadmin) when first installing CentOS, or choose root
+             as the admin and later if you want set up a WeBWorK admin.

 On these systems it did install WeBWorK.